 Why Some Homeowners In New York City Confuse Plantation Blinds And Plantation Shutters04/19/2016Dennis Rooney When homeowners in the New York City area call us for an estimate, some ask for plantation blinds.
-They don’t realize that plantation blinds isn’t the right name of the window covering they want.When people say “plantation blinds”, they‘re referring to plantation shutters.Interior shutters are synonymous with the term “plantation”.
+They don’t realize that plantation blinds isn’t the right name of the window covering they want.What most people refer to as “plantation blinds” are in fact plantation shutters.Interior shutters are synonymous with the term “plantation”.
 That’s not the case with blinds.
 And “plantation” describes the style of the window treatment as it relates to the size of the horizontal louvers.Blinds’ thin horizontal slats are not thick enough or wide enough to be considered “plantation” style.Some consumers and even blind companies call blinds “plantation,” but that word has always been associated with custom interior louvered shutters.
 Plantation shutters may be mistaken for blinds from a distance.
 But these two window treatments differ in many ways.How Plantation Shutters Differ From Blinds Plantation Shutters Are More Durable Than BlindsPremium plantation shutters can be manufactured from synthetic wood, hardwood, or reclaimed wood.
 These materials make for a sturdy window treatment that outlasts blinds by decades.
-And when your shutters are painted with UV stabilizers, their color won’t fade.Unlike shutters, blinds have a series of cords that hold the slats up.
+And when your shutters are painted with UV stabilizers, your plantation shutters don’t lose their original color.Unlike shutters, blinds have a series of cords that hold the slats up.
 And most have a rod to tilt the slats.
 Those two elements, in addition to the thin slats, are notorious for breaking.Blinds are also not effective at giving you control over light and temperature.
 And they can yellow after years in the sun, which is not the case with quality shutters.They’re Highly Energy EfficientEnergy efficiency starts with the material a window treatment is made from.
 Plantation shutters, with their synthetic wood and wood louvers, are the most energy efficient window treatment in New York City.
 And it’s Polywood®’s exclusive weatherstripping that’s engineered to help insulate against airflow.
-That’s how Polywood insulates 1600% better than an aluminum blind.When you close a blind, the slats aren’t tight against each other.
+That’s how Polywood is 1600% more energy efficient than an aluminum blind.When you close a blind, the slats aren’t tight against each other.
 There’s room on both sides of the blind where air can flow.
 And there are holes where the cords are.
 These problems make blinds less energy efficient in comparison with quality plantation shutters that close with minimal gaps.They Accentuate The Shape Of Your WindowAnother thing to keep in mind is that the only shape blinds come in is rectangular.
 And if your window are arched, triangular, octagonal, or circular, blinds will cover up the shape rather than highlight it.Plantation shutters however are perfect for specialty shaped windows.
 They are custom made to account for every corner, arch, and angle.
-The finished product is a window treatment that makes the window shape pop, operates smoothly, and looks stunning.They Give Your Home A Custom LookYou can order blinds in a wide variety of finishes, colors, and textures.
+The finished product is a window treatment that operates smoothly.
+And it will look stunning and makes the window shape pop.They Give Your Home A Custom LookYou can order blinds in a wide variety of finishes, colors, and textures.
 They can even be cordless and motorized.
 But no matter what combination you choose, blinds don’t look as custom as shutters do.Plantation shutters in New York City come in Polywood, Ovation® wood, and reclaimed wood.
-And there’s over 300,000 ways to customize these window treatments to match your style.Shutters are usually installed with a frame that highlights the shutter panels and accentuates the corners.
+And there’s over 300,000 ways to customize these window treatments to match your style.Shutters are usually installed with a frame that accentuates the corners and highlights the shutter panels.
 These shutters make a fashion statement in and of themselves.
 And as a permanent fixture, they increase your home’s appraisal value.An example of an exceptional idea for custom window treatments isshutters made from reclaimed wood.
 No two shutter panels - no two shutter louvers - have identical colors, marks, or holes.
 It’s the ultimate custom window treatment in the New York City area.Schedule A Consultation Before You Buy Window Treatments In New York CityDoing your research is the first step in picking the best window treatments.
 It’s helped you figure out how blinds and plantation shutters are different.
 So before you purchase window coverings, set up a consultation with one of our team members in New York City.
 We’ll bring samples of products right to your doorstep and walk you through choosing the one that works best for your windows.
-Even if you call it plantation blinds, we’ll know what you mean.
 Call us at 631-246-3930 or fill out the form below to get started!